emailjs-com/emailjs-sdk/README.md

 **BlockList**

 Allows to ignore a method call if the watched variable contains a value from the block list.
+\
+Method will return error 403 if request is blocked.

 | Name          | Type     | Description                                        |
 | ------------- | -------- | -------------------------------------------------- |